 Removal of the diseased or dead pulp is known as a root canal treatment.
 In this endodontic treatment, the pulp chamber is disinfected and filled with an inert filling.
 It is a restorative technique that helps you keep the natural teeth and prevents them from getting extracted.

 You may require a root canal treatment if you experience:

 - Shooting pain, pain going up into the ear or the side of the head

 - Sensitivity to hot and cold and tenderness in the surrounding region.

 What is the Procedure to get a root canal treatment?

-Your doctor will use radiography to look at the shape and state of your root canals.
+Dr. Daniel Nickles will use radiography to look at the shape and state of your root canals.
 He will also assess the surrounding tissues and bones for infections.
-If everything seems normal and healthy, he will begin the treatment by numbing your tooth and the surrounding region.
+If he deeems that a root canal is needed, he will begin the treatment by numbing your tooth and the surrounding region.
 Local anesthesia keeps you away from any kind of pain or discomfort.